Approximate and Weighted Data Reconstruction Attack in Federated Learning: Preliminaries

-In practice, one can also use other loss functions like the cosine similarity loss \cite{geiping2020inverting} to evaluate the distance between $\Delta\hat{\theta}_t$ and $\Delta\theta_t$.
+Here, $\operatorname{Reg}$ denotes regularization terms that improve reconstruction quality, such as total variation regularization \cite{geiping2020inverting} or batch normalization regularization \cite{yin2021see}.
+The $\operatorname{Dist}$ term quantifies the discrepancy between the dummy and true model updates.
+Common choices include the $\ell_2$ distance \cite{zhao2020idlg} and cosine distance \cite{xu2022agic}, with the latter defined as

 Finally, the reconstructed data $(\hat{X}^*, \hat{Y}^*)$ can be obtained by solving the following optimization problem:

-This can be done using the gradient descent method with {a} learning rate $\hat{\eta}$:
+The iterative updates of $\hat{X}$ and $\hat{Y}$ can be carried out using gradient descent with learning rate $\hat{\eta}$:

-\begin{remark} In FL, the central server holds substantial information about the training process.
-Data reconstruction attacks can typically be developed by an \textit{honest-but-curious} server \cite{geiping2020inverting}, acting as an attacker, who has access to the following information, and in particular $G_t$ in \eqref{eq_delta_theta_hat_G}. \begin{enumerate} \item {Model architecture of $h$}: Normally the server decides the architecture of the neural network that is shared among all the clients. \item {Initial model parameters $\theta_{t}$}: For each client, its initial local model parameter $\theta_{t}$ is dispatched from the server. \item {Model update $\Delta\theta_t$}: Each client sends the updated model parameters $\theta_{t+1}$ obtained in \eqref{eq_model_update_mini_batch} back to the server.
-Thus, $\Delta\theta_t = \theta_{t+1} - \theta_{t}$ can be obtained by the server easily. \item {Loss function $\ell$}: Similar to $h$, it is common for the server to know the form of the loss function that is shared among all the clients.
-The choice made is kept unchanged during the training process. \item {Dataset size $N$}: This information is shared with the server for weighted aggregation as shown in \eqref{eq_weighted_avg}. \item {Client's local training hyperparameters}: As shown in \eqref{eq_delta_theta} and \eqref{eq_delta_theta_G}, the knowledge of $G_t$ depends on the hyperparameters listed below.
-In general cases, the server can assign these hyperparameters to each client: \begin{enumerate} \item Number of epochs $E$; \item Number of mini-batches $B$; \item Learning rate $\eta$. \end{enumerate} \end{enumerate} \end{remark}
+\begin{remark}[An honest-but-curious server (attacker)] A data reconstruction attacker needs to evaluate the mapping $G$ in \eqref{eq_delta_theta_hat_G}, which encapsulates the client's local training procedure.
+Without knowledge of the local hyperparameters, reproducing $G$, or equivalently replicating the client's local training, is generally infeasible.
+However, in practice, the central server holds substantial information about the training process.
+Consequently, an honest-but-curious server can conduct data reconstruction attacks when it has access to the following information: \begin{enumerate} \item {Model architecture}: The server normally determines the neural network architecture shared by all clients. \item {Initial model parameters}: The client's initial local model parameters $\theta$ are dispatched by the server. \item {Model update}: Each client sends the updated model parameters $\theta^{+}$ back to the server.
+Thus, the server can readily obtain the model update $\Delta\theta = \theta^{+} - \theta$. \item {Loss function}: The server typically also knows the form of the loss function $\ell$ shared by all clients.
+This choice usually remains unchanged during training. \item {Dataset size}: This information is shared with the server for weighted aggregation. \item {Client's local training hyperparameters}: The server can assign hyperparameters such as the number of epochs $E$, the number of mini-batches $B$, and the learning rate $\eta$ to control the training workload and procedure. \end{enumerate} \end{remark}